What are the best dry herb vaporizers in the UK?

 Generally, The Pax 3 provides great taste and a good level of vapour.
 This is due to the air path being quite long so the vapour has time to cool down before it reaches your mouth.

-It may not have the changeable battery of the Ghost MV1 or match the heat the 5-second heat up time of the Firefly 2 but it doesn’t have the price tag either!
+The Pax 3 may not boast the changeable battery of the Ghost MV1 or match the heat the 5-second heat up time of the Firefly 2 but it doesn’t have the price tag either!
 The price starts at just £168 which is a fraction of the money you’ll be set back purchasing a flagship vaporizer from Ghost or Firefly.

 In my humblest of opinions, the Pax 3 offers the best combination of price and performance.